BryanDedeur/Big-Biz/README.md

 # BIG BIZ (Beta 1.1.2)
 ### A VR Business Management Simulation
-#### This project was for a Game Engine Architecture course final project under the supervision of Professor Sushil J. Louis at the University of Nevada Reno.
+#### This project was for a Game Engine Architecture course final project at the University of Nevada Reno.

 ![landing image](img/landing-image.PNG)